rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm --save-dev install eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y
 {{< /highlight >}}

-Now you can add a one-liner to your ESLint configuration to use Airbnbs’ ESLint configuration.
-When you have a look at the installed node packes, you can see that the configuration includes JSX and React rules.
+Now you can add Airbnbs’ ESLint configuration to your ESLint configuration.
+When you have a look at the installed node packages, you can see that the configuration includes JSX and React rules.

 *.eslintrc*